radiance-org/panlib/README.md

 # panlib
-The panlib library consists of over 30 headers and 75 program modules, with a mixture of C and C++ interfaces.
+The Pancine library consists of over 30 headers and 75 program modules, with a mixture of C and C++ interfaces.
 Many of these routines depend on the Radiance library held in ray/src/common, which must be included with all builds as a header directory, and linked to librtrad.a to create a binary.
 Most tools further depend on image i/o libraries for JPEG, TIFF, and OpenEXR.
+(Radiance HDR and BMP are included in -lrtrad) Support for image i/o is decided and set at the main() call-level, offering maximum flexibility for builds on system with missing libraries or limited i/o requirements.
+(E.g., a tool that reads and analyzes images may have no need for image writers at all.)
-(Radiance HDR and BMP are included in rtrad.a)  In general, it is best to link all libraries statically, as there are too many different versions floating about and they disagree on what features to support and the details of how to support them.
+In general, it is best
+to link all libraries statically, as there are too many different versions floating about and they disagree on what features to support and the details of how to support them.